Android-Club-VITC/android-mini-projects/README.md

-# android-mini-projects
+# Android Mini Projects
-A repo to get started with mobile development by building projects.
+Get started with mobile development by building projects.

+Choose a project from the list below or suggest your own project and checkout [CONTRIBUTION.md](./CONTRIBUTION.md) to know all the contribution details.

+# Project List
+ - [ ] BMI Calculator
+ - [ ] Portfolio Website
+ - [ ] 3D website
+ - [ ] Snake Game
+ - [ ] Tic Tac Toe